 However, be careful not to scrub too hard with steel wool, as it might scratch the surface and cause further damage.
 If the rust is too deep-set for the steel wool to deal with it, you’re better off moving on to other methods.

-That’s right – you can use America’s favorite soft drink to remove rust from your golf clubs.
+You can use America’s favorite soft drink to remove rust from your golf clubs.
 More of a Pepsi person?
 No problem.
 Any sort of cola will work (as long as it contains phosphoric acid).

-When you’re done, pour yourself a nice glass of coca-cola, and toast to your newly-cleaned clubs.
+When you’re done, pour yourself a nice glass of Coca-Cola and toast to your newly-cleaned clubs.

 Vinegar and Lemon Juice